quantopian/zipline/docs/index.rst

 ..
-QSim documentation master file, created by sphinx-quickstart on Wed Feb  8 15:29:56 2012.
+Zipline documentation master file, created by sphinx-quickstart on Wed Feb  8 15:29:56 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.